 What happens during a breast uplift procedure?

-I performs breast lifts with the patient under a general anaesthetic and it is a procedure that usually take one and a half to hours.
+I perform breast lifts with the patient under a general anaesthetic and it is a procedure that usually takes one and a half to two hours.
 Different incisions may be employed for the optimum results, but this will be discussed in detail at your consultation.

 If there is less sagging then it may be possible to concentrate the incisions around or just above the areola and then breast tissue and skin can be removed to create a small lift.